 If you would like to gain some valuable experience of working with children and adults with additional needs, this is a great opportunity!
 Please contact your nearest centre to find out more.

 Events could include family fun days, fundraising parties and other exciting activities!
 We always need volunteers to run stalls, help serve food and so on.
+Anyone with event organisation experience would be greatly valued, and we would welcome your input on planning events too.
 You can turn up for as long as is convenient on the day, and help is always appreciated in any form!
 For town centre collections, buckets and necessary equipment would be provided.

 What our volunteers say